The Latest Happenings in my World

 Completed ovalCompleted oval

 Rather than dash back to Sydney in one hit I drove as far as Forster/Tuncurry and stayed the night there.
 Enjoyed a stroll along the sea wall Sunday morning, watching fishermen, pelicans and dolphins play, followed by pancakes overlooking the lake: heaven!
 The cool, rainy weather was no doubt a God-send for all the firies battling blazes around the State but it put a damper on my plans for a surf along the way back home.
-But I did take time to explore Cape Hawk in Booti Booti National Park (under an umbrella) and enjoyed the drive through the forest to Bulladelah.
+However I did take time to explore Cape Hawk in Booti Booti National Park (under an umbrella) and enjoyed the drive through the forest to Bulladelah.

 Sculpture by the SeaSculpture by the Sea